yesi-sg/down-with-obp/league-details.md

 ---

 ## OPENING DAY!
-This year, the MLB season begins earlier than ever. <br> **Opening Day is March 28, 2019**, the earliest opening day in history outside of international openers.
+This year, the MLB season begins earlier than ever. **Opening Day is March 28, 2019**, the earliest opening day in history outside of international openers.
 All 30 teams will play on this day.

 ## SCORING
 This year were going H2H Categories scorting format!
 Go head-to-head with one opponent each week, earning a win or loss for each stat category.